So many homeowners are fearful of the phrase “Historic District”.

 Unfortunately I do not live in a historic district.
 If I did I wouldn’t have to worry about neighbors innocently making bad “improvements” or hiring contractors who give bad advise and make repairs in a style easiest for them.
 It’s sad that I did no much restoration to my home and I’m not in a district.

-I never know what tomorrow will bring.
+Since I am not in a historic district, I never know what tomorrow will bring.
 My advice to myself and others not in a protected district is to get out while the neighborhood is stable and find a home with the security of a historic district.
 Preserve and protect your homes historic character and your investment!

 Recommended article: Where Do Historic Districts Come From?